sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## What this tool does

-This Rust tool takes a word list (as a text file) as an input.
+This tool takes a word list (as a text file) as an input.
 It then searches the given list for words that can be combined to make other words on the list.

 Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
 Finally, it prints out this new, shorter, compound-safe list to a new text file.
 In this way it makes word lists "compound-safe".